CortexIntelligentAutomation/docs/content/en/docs/2023.11/Whats New/_index.md

 This release introduces:

 * [Product Portal][] changes, including:
-  * Documentation has been updated to reflect the [new services][HA Platform]
   * Reference documentation has been added for the [new blocks][New Blocks]
-  * Reference documentation has been added for the [Oracle Data Connection support][Support for Oracle Data Connections]
+  * Reference documentation has been added for [Oracle Data Connection support][Support for Oracle Data Connections]
+  * Reference documentation has been added for [encrypted headers in the Execute HTTP Request block][Encrypted Headers are Supported in the Execute HTTP Request Block]
   * Documentation has been updated to reflect the [improved installation][]

 ## Other Improvements